edgedb/easy-edgedb/chapter3/index.md

 }
 ```

-It's our own type with its own name, but underneath it's an `int16` that can't be greater than 120.
-So if we write this, it won't work:
+This `HumanAge` scalar is our own type with its own name, but underneath it's an `int16` that can't be greater than 120.
+So let's do a migration now and try to add an `NPC` that is 130 years old.
+This `insert` should not work:

 ```edgeql
 insert NPC {